Find, Mask, and Audit PII Everywhere

 For the GDPR, as with other data privacy laws worldwide, it is important to have a powerful and extensible technology to protect PII.
 Proven PII discovery and anonymization software in the award-winning:

-- IRI Data Protector Suite, which includes three static data masking (SDM) products -- called IRI FieldShield, DarkShield, and CellShield -- for finding, classifying, extracting, erasing, and otherwise anonymizing (or repairing) PII in structured and unstructured sources through multiple functions like pseudonymization, deletion, encryption, and redaction; plus, a database firewall called IRI Chakra Max which includes dynamic data masking and extensive activity monitors, alerts, controls, and audit trails
+- IRI Data Protector Suite, which includes three static data masking (SDM) products -- called IRI FieldShield, DarkShield, and CellShield -- for finding, classifying, extracting, erasing, and otherwise anonymizing (or repairing) PII in structured and unstructured sources through multiple functions like pseudonymization, deletion, encryption, and redaction, plus the ability to deliver data via search of the above to comply with portability and rectification requirements.

 - IRI Voracity data management and governance platform, which bundles all three SDM (shield) products above with data integration, migration, cleansing, reporting, and analytics ...

 deliver the rule- and role-based data-centric audit and protection capabilities you need to achieve and prove compliance with the most critical GDPR provisions.

 PII discovery and masking capabilities in IRI software work across any database and legacy / document file format -- as well as images and faces -- on premise or in the cloud.
 Affordable licensing, implementation, and support services are available from authorized IRI representatives throughout the EU and beyond.